 Whether you’re looking for an easy weeknight dinner for your family or an appetizer for your Super Bowl party menu, these sheet pan nachos are a healthy crowd-pleaser!
 Make these ground turkey nachos your own with multiple toppings like pickled jalapenos and a heaping amount of ooey-gooey cheese.

 Nachos are a fan favorite “quick” dinner at my house!

 Most of the time, I’ll make a batch of turkey taco meat and have it in the refrigerator for my family to eat it however they like.
-Sometimes, they like to make tacos, throw it in a salad, or put together a plate of nachos.
+Sometimes, they like to make Crockpot Taco Meat, throw it in a salad, or put together a plate of nachos.
 This works out great when we are eating at different times or we all want a different variation of a taco-inspired dinner.

 However, when we all want nachos, I’ll make a big batch and bake it on a sheet pan.
 I don’t know if you’ve noticed but over the last few years, I’ve come to really depend on my sheet pans for some quick 1-pan meals.